6 Ways to coach the same thing

 If you aren’t confident that your technique is good enough then find another player.
 The other players you use don't have to be perfect just exhibit those aspects you want others to copy.
 Then ask them to try and repeat what 'they' see.

 Have you thought about asking players to look at YouTube.
 Send them links with suggestions of what to look at.
-Direct their attention to certain areas but don't tell them specifically what you want them to see.

-In your demonstrations think about how you could emphasise a specific aspect and make it stand out.
 You could use your voice to emphasise effort or slightly exaggerate a physical movement so that it stands out.
-It's also ok to direct someones attention to a specific point so that they know what to look for.
+It's also ok to direct someone's attention to a specific point so that they know what to look for.
 Direct their attention rather than tell them what to look for.

-If during your badminton coaching someone asks for some instructions, try to resist.
 Suggest that they try it first.
 Be firm and don't just start talking.
 After a few attempts decide if you want to add any comments or instructions to help with their understanding.

 This method sounds simple and easy to do but there are potential pitfalls.